 (a) over or within 150 metres of any congested area;

-(b) over or within 150 metres of an organised open-air assembly of more than
+(b) over or within 150 metres of an organised open-air assembly of more than 1,000 persons;

 (c) within 50 metres of any vessel, vehicle or structure which is not under the control of the SUA operator or the remote pilot of the aircraft; or

 (d) subject to paragraphs (3) and (4), within 50 metres of any person.

 (3) Subject to paragraph (4), during take-off or landing, a small unmanned surveillance aircraft must not be flown within 30 metres of any person.

 (4) Paragraphs (2)(d) and (3) do not apply to the remote pilot of the small unmanned surveillance aircraft or a person under the control of the remote pilot of the aircraft.

 (5) In this article, “a small unmanned surveillance aircraft” means a small unmanned aircraft which is equipped to undertake any form of surveillance or data acquisition.

 unmanned aircraft is defined as ‘any unmanned aircraft, other than a